Mastercard/insomnia-plugin-mastercard/README.md

 - [Further Reading](#further-reading)

 ## Overview <a name="overview"></a>
-A plugin for consuming Mastercard API with support for authentication and encryption.
+A plugin for consuming Mastercard APIs with support for authentication and encryption.
-This plugin computes and adds an `Authorization` header to requests sent from [Insomnia REST Client](https://insomnia.rest/).
-In addition, when configured, it can be used to automatically encrypt request and/or decrypt response payloads.
+This plugin computes and adds an `Authorization` header to requests sent from [Insomnia REST Client](https://insomnia.rest/) and it can be used to automatically encrypt request and/or decrypt response payloads.

 ### Compatibility <a name="compatibility"></a>
 Insomnia v5.15.0+